ionic-team/ionic-framework/BREAKING.md

 - The `border-radius` of the `ios` and `md` chip now defaults to `10px` and `8px`, respectively, instead of `16px` in accordance with the iOS and Material Design 3 guidelines.
 To revert to the previous appearance, set the `shape` to `"round"`, or override the `--border-radius` CSS variable to specify a different value.

 <h4 id="version-9x-grid">Grid</h4>

-- The properties `pull` and `push`, have been removed.
-The similar look can be achieved with the newly added property `order`.
+- The properties `pull` and `push` have been deprecated and no longer work.
+A similar look can be achieved with the newly added property `order`.

 <h5>Example 1: Swap two columns</h5>